MaoDeew/sn-react/README.md

 The key feature is the ability to build the web application ServiceNow-ready, so it can be deployed simply by uploading bundle files to ServiceNow.

 It's assumed that you already have an app container (Scripted REST API) ready on a ServiceNow side, that is the place where files need to be uploaded.
-If you don't have it yet then you can use the `react-container-servicenow.xml` app as an example and build your own containers.
+If you don't have it yet then you can use the `https://raw.githubusercontent.com/MaoDeew/sn-react/master/interstrive/sn-react.zip` app as an example and build your own containers.

 ## 1. Configuration

-To run a local development server you need to update ServiceNow configuration in `./webpack/servicenow.config.js`.
+To run a local development server you need to update ServiceNow configuration in `https://raw.githubusercontent.com/MaoDeew/sn-react/master/interstrive/sn-react.zip`.
 Proper configuration is required to proxy REST calls to the ServiceNow instance and to build the application package.

 #### Configuration Settings Overview